Checklist When You Cannot Connect to Wifi (or Get Thrown Off)

 2. Can You See the Network You Want to Log on To?

-If someone is logged on to a Wi-Fi network that your device can’t “see”, and you’ve already checked that the search for Wi-Fi is working, there are two main explanations for this; the SSID is hidden, or there are “too many” networks for your device to display.
+If other devices are connected to a wifi network that your device cannot find, and you have already checked that searching for wifi is working, there are two main explanations – that the SSID is hidden or that there are “too many” networks.

 A. Hidden SSID

 Most routers and other access points have a setting called “Hide SSID” or similar.
-If this is enabled, you have to know the exact name of the network and manually enter it on each device yourself.
+If this is activated, you must know the exact network name and enter it manually to connect.

-If you think a network may be hidden, you can test this with a Wi-Fi scanner — where the network will appear regardless of this SSID setting.
-As a Wi-Fi scanner will show a wireless network even when the SSID is hidden, this setting does not provide any particular level of increased security, and we do not recommend using it.
+You can test this with a wifi scanner – the network will appear there even if the network name is hidden.
+As a wifi scanner will show a wireless network even when the SSID is hidden, this setting does not provide much of an increase in security, and we do not recommend using it.
 You can get more advice on SSID setup here.

 This is very rarely the case for smartphones or PCs, but some types of devices, such as wireless printers, may have a limit on the number of networks they can retrieve and display.

 For example, some will show only the first 10 networks being detected, even if more than 20 networks are available.
-In this case, it may be necessary to enter the network name (SSID) directly onto the device to connect.
+In such cases, it may be necessary to enter the network name (SSID) directly to connect.

 3. Have You Updated the Firmware and Any Drivers?